The Party (band): History

-In 1990, the Disney Channel formed a pop band composed of then-current cast members of the 1989-1994 Mickey Mouse Club (also known as MMC).
+In 1990, the Disney Channel formed a pop band composed of then-current cast members of The Mickey Mouse Club.
 As part of the promotion for the band, a name-the-band contest was held.
 The result was "The Party," which is a backronym for "Positive Attitude Reflects Today's Youth."
 The group was also the first signing to the Walt Disney Company's pop-music-oriented label Hollywood Records, which, at the time, was distributed by Elektra Records.